Gerd Althoff: Research focus

 In the first part of April 2006 Althoff initiated Spring conference of the Konstanz Working Group for Medieval History to be held on the Island of Reichenau and mark the 900th anniversary year of Henry's death.
-Speaker included Tilman Struve, Rudolf Schieffer, Steffen Patzold, Claudia Zey, Matthias Becher and Stefan Weinfurter.
+Speakers included Tilman Struve, Rudolf Schieffer, Steffen Patzold, Claudia Zey, Matthias Becher and Stefan Weinfurter.
 Many of the allegations made against the king by generations of historians were revisited.
 In 2008 a jointly authored volume by Althoff and Keller appeared in the Handbuch der deutschen Geschichte series entitled "Die Zeit der späten Karolinger und der Ottonen.
-Krisen und Konsolidierungen 888–1024" The book's stated objective was to provide nothing less than "a fundamental revision of the traditional historical perspective .... [by] denationalising the [hitherto mainstream historiographical] vision of the Ottonian state".
+Krisen und Konsolidierungen 888–1024".
+The book's stated objective was to provide nothing less than "a fundamental revision of the traditional historical perspective .... [by] denationalising the [hitherto mainstream historiographical] vision of the Ottonian state".
 The book's insights and conclusions would not have come as a total surprise to attentive students of the period, since Althoff had already provided an overview of them eight years earlier.

 In 2011, jointly with Christel Meier, Althoff produced a study of Irony in the Middle Ages.
 The authors' objective was to provide "a new start for future research" on the theme.
-In 2013 Althoff published his study "Selig sind, die Verfolgung ausüben" as a contribution to the "Excellence Cluster" for "Religion und Politik in den Kulturen der Vormoderne und der Moderne".
+In 2013, Althoff published his study "Selig sind, die Verfolgung ausüben" as a contribution to the "Excellence Cluster" for "Religion und Politik in den Kulturen der Vormoderne und der Moderne".
 In it, he tackled some of the contentious themes involving the papacy and the frequent application of papal violence in the High Middle Ages.
 Althoff had inferred that the papacy had developed its own structure of theories to justify the application of violence as a device to validate the prioritization of its own vision for the world.
 This immediately brought the question of obedience to the fore as a guiding necessity.
 Disobedience was characterised as a heresy against which force should be applied.
 The book resonated strongly with commentators and readers because the situation at the time of its appearance made it particularly topical, notably because of its approach to the history of ideas and the way in which its structure incorporated tightly source-based argumentation.